m-daros/typeorm-model-inheritance-training/README.md

-# Awesome Project Build with TypeORM
+# typeorm-model-inheritance-training

+Experimenting with the persistence of data model inheritance with TypeORM (actually do not support Class Table Inheritance)

 Steps to run this project: